Fluorescent lamp: Early discharge lamps

-Mercury vapor lamps continued to be developed at a slow pace, especially in Europe, and by the early 1930s, they received limited use for large-scale illumination.
+Mercury vapor lamps continued to be developed at a slow pace, especially in Europe.
+By the early 1930s they received limited use for large-scale illumination.
 Some of them employed fluorescent coatings, but these were used primarily for color correction and not for enhanced light output.
 Mercury vapor lamps also anticipated the fluorescent lamp in their incorporation of a ballast to maintain a constant current.

 Cooper-Hewitt had not been the first to use mercury vapor for illumination, as earlier efforts had been mounted by Way, Rapieff, Arons, and Bastian and Salisbury.
 Of particular importance was the mercury-vapor lamp invented by Küch and Retschinsky in Germany.
 The lamp used a smaller bore bulb and higher current operating at higher pressures.
 As a consequence of the current, the bulb operated at a higher temperature which necessitated the use of a quartz bulb.
 Although its light output relative to electrical consumption was better than that of other sources of light, the light it produced was similar to that of the Cooper-Hewitt lamp in that it lacked the red portion of the spectrum, making it unsuitable for ordinary lighting.
-Due to difficulties in sealing the electrodes to the quartz, the lamp had a very short life.
+Due to difficulties in sealing the electrodes to the quartz, the lamp had a short life.